codeflames/sportsflickr/README.md

 Getting Started
 ---------------

-To get started, download the app from the Google Play Store or Apple App Store.
+To get started, download the app [Here](https://drive.google.com/file/d/16S0T1ph5YwybO0_D6JNr7RP3BOHLD3Yi/view?usp=sharing).
 After installation, create a new account or login using your existing credentials.
-Once you are logged in, you can update your profile, explore potential networking opportunities, and connect with like-minded sports enthusiasts.
+Once you are logged in, you can update your profile, and do other things.

+OR

+*   Clone the repository
+*   Run `flutter pub get` to install dependencies
+*   Run `flutter run` to run the app

 Privacy and Security
 --------------------